Green icon of a circle with 25% of the circle cut

 • Green icon of a briefcase with a circle and a diagonal line through the middle

-The number of long-term unemployed (those jobless for 27 weeks or more), at 1.2 million, was little changed in March.
-The long-term unemployed accounted for 19.5 percent of all unemployed people.
+The number of long-term unemployed (those jobless for 27 weeks or more) was little changed at 1.6 million in October.
+This measure is up from 1.3 million a year earlier.
+In October, the long-term unemployed accounted for 22.9 percent of all unemployed people.

 • Green icon of people with a gear and target icon above them